wirob/tabletop-rpg-tools/README.md

 ### Building packages/ui

-This example is set up to produce compiled styles for `ui` components into the `dist` directory.
+This app is set up to produce compiled styles for `ui` components into the `dist` directory.
 The component `.tsx` files are consumed by the Next.js apps directly using `transpilePackages` in `next.config.js`.
 This was chosen for several reasons:

 - Make sharing one `tailwind.config.js` to apps and packages as easy as possible.
 - Make package compilation simple by only depending on the Next.js Compiler and `tailwindcss`.